shaunso/front_end_mentor/results-summary-component-main/README-template.md

 - Mobile:
     - used a 4x1 grid to layout this page on mobile devices
     - within the main grid sections with the result and summary, display flex is used to layout the items in each section
+    - Javascript is used to dynamically populate the results output
+    - Uses D3.js to draw the graphs

 - Media queries used to dynamically adjust the grid layout based on the screen size of the device